jeffkolez/ski-challenge/README.md

 * Add scoring to the game (counts game loops and then divide by the skier's speed)
 * Score is persisted to an sqlite database on the server.
 When the skier crashes, the score is sent to the Laravel application via an AJAX call
 * Added a nav bar menu that lets you restart the game as well as get the top scores
-  * You can pull up the higest 10 scores as well as the 10 most recent scores
+  * You can pull up the top 10 scores as well as the 10 most recent scores
   * Added a 'play again' button
-* The skier's speed is increased at certain score thresholds (100, 200, 300, 400, 500, 600, 700, 800, 900)
+* The skier's speed is increased by two steps at certain score thresholds (100, 200, 300, 400, 500, 600, 700, 800, 900)
 * Found the bug mentioned above that crashes the game.
 The fix was to make sure the skierDirection never goes below 0 or above 5.
 * UI improvement - after you crash you can hit the down arrow to restart the game
-* Found a bug in the calculateOpenPosition method where it kept placing the same object in the same place and we ended up in recusion hell and the game would crash.
+* Found a bug in the calculateOpenPosition method where it kept placing the same object in the same place and we ended up in recursion hell and the game would crash.
 Not sure if that's related to the changes I made with Vue, or a different version of lowdash generating the same random numbers, but I fixed it by changing the seed

-I ended up spending a bit more time than the 8 hour budget, but I wanted to impress y'all :)
+I ended up spending a bit more time than the eight hour budget, but I wanted to impress y'all :)

 ___